 Herbs to help keep vata in balance in the winter are those that support our nervous system.
-Try Pukka supplements such as Wholistic Ashwagandha which will help the body and mind adapt and conserve energy.
-Vata women may notice that their menstrual cycle also starts to experience irregularities, trying Wholistic Shatavari will help support balance.
-If the digestion becomes slow and cold, and you also notice your joints following suit, then try Wholistic Turmeric or Turmeric Active which will keep the digestive fire burning but also protect your joints from stiffening up.
+Try Ashwagandha which will help the body and mind adapt and conserve energy.
+Vata women may notice that their menstrual cycle also starts to experience irregularities, trying shatavari will help support balance.
+If the digestion becomes slow and cold, and you also notice your joints following suit, then try Turmeric Active which will keep the digestive fire burning but also protect your joints from stiffening up.

 Vata types are also often prone to lingering colds and flu that take weeks to recover from.
 If you recognise this pattern in yourself, then try immune strengthening herbs such as elderberry, ginger and medicinal mushrooms.
-You could try Pukka Mushroom Gold formula, or Pukka Elderberry Syrup in a cup of warming Three Ginger or Elderberry & Echinacea tea.
-Partner these with warming and balancing Pukka teas such as Three Cinnamon, Lemon, Ginger & Manuka Honey and Three Chamomile.
+You could try a cup of warming Three Ginger or Elderberry and Echinacea tea.
+Partner these with warming and balancing Pukka teas such as Three Cinnamon, Lemon, Ginger and Manuka Honey and Three Chamomile.